ansaldn/UoGACE/VisualMain/README.md

 ### Nano install_opencv.sh
 This file will install OpenCV and all dependencies with the rquired libraries.
-To check sucessfull installation of opencv dependencies command 'jtop' in the CLI can be used
+To check sucessfull installation of openCV dependencies command 'jtop' in the CLI can be used
   ![Dependancies](https://github.com/da5905p/UoGACE/blob/main/VisualMain/Images/dependancies.png)

 </p>